 Salish Sea: Measures 17,000 sq km with 7,470 sq km of coastline; 37 species of mammals, 172 species of birds, 247 species of fish, and over 3000 species of invertebrate inhabit the region (119 of these are at risk); eight million people make their home in the area (Source: SeaDoc Society).

 13 Encounters through February 29, 2020

 Encounters with killer whales in inland waters since January 1, Encounter #1 - #13, are marked on the map: Encounters with Southern Residents are marked with blue numbered locator dots and Transients/Bigg's with black numbered locator dots.
 These locator dots are active links to the full Encounter Summary (desktop version only).

 Southern Resident Killer Whale Population: 73*

 J pod = 22, K pod = 17, L pod = 34

 The official Southern Resident orca is population 73 whales.
 With L41 missing and presumed deceased, the SRKW population count is provisionally 72.

-CWR has documented eight killer whale encounters through February 2020.
+CWR has documented thirteen killer whale encounters through February 2020.
 During the first two months of 2019, orcas were seen in inland waters on twelve occasions (five Southern Resident sightings, seven Transient/Bigg's sightings).